magnusmccune/magnusmccune/README.md

 👋 Hi, I’m @magnusmccune

-- You can find my blog at [magnusmccune.com](https://magnusmccune.com), where I post a mix of technical and less practical thoughts
+- You can find my blog at [magnusmccune.com](https://magnusmccune.com), where I (infrequently) post a mix of technical and less practical thoughts
 - You can find my professional information on [LinkedIn](https://www.linkedin.com/in/magnusmccune/)
 - You can follow me on [Twitter](https://twitter.com/Magnus_McCune) for the occasional quip
 - I'm on Mastodon at <a rel="me" href="https://infosec.exchange/@MagnusMcCune">MagnusMcCune @ infosec.exchange</a>